‘Bachelor of Science’ (BSc) in Business Information Systems

 - Mathematics must be completed in the first year of study.
 Every semester before the start of lectures, the faculty offers the Maths Pre-course for first-year students (in German).
 In this course, contents of the school mathematics (regarding German high school students) are repeated and the students are prepared for the lecture "Mathematics" in the 1st semester.

-- Please note that the module Informatics I is only offered in the winter semester, the module Informatics II is only offered in the summer semester.
+- Please note that the module Introduction to Computer Science and Programming is only offered in the winter semester, the module Introduction to Computer Systems is only offered in the summer semester.

 For a start in the winter semester